We encourage people from all ethnic backgrounds to apply as our children have diverse interests that may also match your interests.

 Foster care provides alternative care for children who are unable to live with their birth parents or legal guardians.
-We acknowledge the history of foster care amongst Aboriginal people has been one that is marked with hurt and despair.
 We embrace the learning and teachings from our past and are committed to providing the best alternative care for Aboriginal children.

 We need people who are able to care for children with a variety of needs.
-The care of the child, as a child, is primary.
-The holistic approach to childcare is a process which will develop with the experience.
 People who are motivated and willing to look at parenting from a unique perspective will have the best understanding of sharing their lives with Aboriginal Children and Families.

-Training is a large part of the fostering experience.
-Some training is mandatory to keep you aware of how the system of foster care works and practical care essentials.
+Training is a part of the fostering experience.
+Some training is mandatory to provide you with knowledge and keep you aware of how the system of foster care works.
 Other training is provided throughout the year as we obtain opportunities to share the latest information about parenting.
 We also value cultural learning experiences and share them whenever and however we can.

 For people in the Greater Vancouver area call Rusty Whitford at 604-216-6114 or a Recruiter at 604 216-7447.